elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 **PLO’s founding date and purpose**

 At the seminar, contradicting Ramachandra's assertion that the PLO was formed in 1970, I stated that the PLO was in fact launched in 1964.
-In a recent email Ramachandra claimed that his mistake was trivial brushing aside my correction as “not affecting any of (his) arguments”
+In a recent email Ramachandra claimed that this mistake was trivial, brushing aside my correction as “not affecting any of (his) arguments.”

 This is not so.
 At the event, he specifically claimed that the PLO was formed in 1970 to liberate Gaza and the West Bank from Israel, which had conquered those territories in the 1967 war.
 However, in 1964, the actual year of the PLO’s founding, the West Bank was occupied by Jordan and Gaza administered by Egypt.

-In fact, Article 24 of the PLO’s founding charter explicitly declares that “the Organization does not exercise any regional sovereignty over the West Bank in the Hashemite Kingdom of Jordan, on the Gaza Strip, or the Himmah Area.”
-In other words, what the PLO meant by ‘liberating Palestine’ was liberating the lands under the territorial control of Israel as envisioned by the UN partition plan of 1948.
+In fact, Article 24 of the PLO’s founding charter explicitly declares that “the Organization does not exercise any regional sovereignty over the West Bank in the Hashemite Kingdom of Jordan, on the Gaza Strip, or the Himmah Area.”[^6] In other words, what the PLO meant by ‘liberating Palestine’ was liberating the lands under the territorial control of Israel as envisioned by the UN partition plan of 1948.
 Thus, Ramachandra was incorrect about both the date of—and the purpose behind—the formation of the PLO.
 To now trivialise such a grave error on his part is both disingenuous and unacceptable.

 **The Arab army was a ragtag group of volunteers**

 Contesting Ramachandra's claim that the invading Arab army of 1948 was a ragtag group of volunteers, I pointed to the air raids on Tel Aviv starting from May 14/15, 1948, a widely known historical fact.
-Had Ramachandra read Morris, he would have known that Egypt possessed the largest air force in the Arab world at that time.
-Additionally, Jordan’s Arab Legion, part of the pan-Arab army, was armed, trained, and commanded by British officers.
-The British were also actively involved in arming and training the Egyptian army for their Cold War strategies.
+Had Ramachandra read Morris, he would have known that Egypt possessed the largest air force in the Arab world at that time.[^7] Additionally, Jordan’s Arab Legion, part of the pan-Arab army, was armed, trained, and commanded by British officers.[^8] The British were also actively involved in arming and training the Egyptian army for their Cold War strategies.
 These facts contradict Ramachandra's assertion that only Israeli forces received British training, while Arab forces did not.

 **The ethnic cleansing of Palestine**